Tim Prater Reporting Back from KCC: December 2025

 December 2025 Action List

-On 3rd December I'm attending an extraordinary meeting of the Kent and Medway Fire and Rescue Authority.
+On 3rd December there was an extraordinary meeting of the Kent and Medway Fire and Rescue Authority.
 That followed the departure of the previous Chair and Vice Chair from the Kent Reform Group, which defacto removed them from the Fore Authority.
 This is not just another example of the chaos of Reform in Kent, but has left the authority with a nasty governance gap, as the Chair is empowered in serious emergencies to authorise expenditure outside a budget.
 Clearly that's critically important, and needs resolving as soon as possible.
 As the calling notice from the Chief Executive officer Ann Millington observed:

 "due to recent unforeseen developments resulting in the immediate vacancies of both the Chair and Vice-Chair positions, we are faced with an urgent and unavoidable requirement to restore full governance oversight.